rofazayn/rofazayn/README.md

 - 🔭  I’m currently working on [Socila](https://socila.rofazayn.me) and [Nasher.io](https://nasher.io).
 - 🌱  I’m currently learning advanced JavaScript, TypeScript and GraphQL.
 - 👯  I’m looking to collaborate on ambitious projects.
-- 🤔  I’m looking for help with paying my bills lol.
+- 🤔  I’m looking for help with paying my bills.
 - 💬  Ask me about JavaScript or anything concerning web development.
 - 📫  How to reach me: by sending an email to [rofazayn@gmail.com](rofazayn@gmail.com)
 - 😄  Pronouns: He/Him